Hello everyone! I hope you’re all well.

 - Cream: Whether it’s for pouring over your dessert or cooking into a sauce, Elmlea have created a super realistic vegan cream, and Oatly is awesome too.

-- Sausages: vegan ‘sausages’ are booming on the market and some of my favourite brands are Linda McCartney, Naked Glory and even Richmond, who have recently created a meat-free version of their classic sausage now.
+- Sausages: vegan ‘sausages’ are booming on the market and some of my favourite brands are Linda McCartney, Naked Glory and even Richmond.

 - Bacon: I was always reluctant to try vegan ‘bacon’ as I thought it would be impossible to come close to it… until I tried ‘This‘.
-You can buy their products in Tesco, Ocado and Waitrose and trust me, you will be blown away!
+Trust me, you will be blown away!

 - Fish: Fake fish is one thing that hasn’t quite taken the vegan world by storm yet, but yummy ‘battered’ fish fillet alternatives are made by Quorn, Gardein and Vivera.